NaeiKinDus/certificates_renewer/README.md

 pct_exec,114,ls -lah /root
 ```

-Here's a non-exhaustive list of existing pre-made actions:
+Here is a non-exhaustive list of existing pre-made actions:
 - nginx.sh: used to update certificates for NginX,
-- pct_exec.sh: used to exec commands for Proxmox containers,
+- pct_exec.sh: used to execute commands for Proxmox containers,
 - pct_push.sh: used to push files to Proxmox containers,
 - traefik.sh: used to update certificates for Traefik,
 - cleanup.sh: called after all other actions, used to remove the certificates once they are successfully installed